propelorm/propelorm.github.com/documentation/behaviors/validate.markdown

 <!-- end of your schema -->
 ```

-But inside an xml string the double-quote characters should be escaped, so replace them with `&quot;`:
+Remember that inside an xml string the double-quote characters should be escaped, so replace them with `&quot;`:

 ```xml